maksym-odanets/PresentationVoiceover/README.md

 This will clear the audio cache and regenerate the voiceovers for all slides.

-### Regenerating Specific Slides

-If you want to regenerate the voiceovers for specific slides, you can use the `--slides` argument:

-`python main.py --api-key YOUR_OPENAI_API_KEY --pptx-file PATH_TO_YOUR_PPTX_FILE --slides "1,3,5"`

-This will regenerate the voiceovers for slides 1, 3, and 5.

 ### Arguments

 - `--api-key`: Required.
 Your OpenAI API key.